【Unveiling RE100 Roadmap: The Way to 100% Renewable Electricity in China】

 Unbundled energy attribute certificate

 A company may purchase unbundled certificates separately from the electricity to match with its electricity consumption from non-renewable sources.
 Green Electricity Certificate (GEC) and International Renewable Energy Certificate (I-REC) are the two major certificates available in China.
 While normally purchasing electricity from the central grid, a company may purchase the corresponding amount of GEC to its consumption amount from a specific generator.
 Since March 2020, GEC has been approved by RE100 under certain conditions to achieve 100% renewable electricity in China.
-I-REC is one of the official methods to achieve RE100, but it is a less popular option than GEC in China.
+I-REC is also one of the official methods to achieve RE100.

 Figure 5: A company may purchase GECs via the government official platform while enjoying the electricity from the central grid.